 An extremely instructive article of Time Magazine explains on how—despite being on the frontline of the spread of the novel coronavirus—Singapore, Taiwan and Hong Kong successfully contained the epidemic, while remote countries are seemingly failing.

 The following two screen shots show the updated figures for some countries on March 19, 2020, the day a European country’s death toll from the coronavirus overtook China’s.

-Click here for the latest worldwide update.
+I fully understand all the reactions triggered by the article: The Irrational Bans on Running.
 I may have been not explicit enough.
 Therefore, some of those who have indeed read it may have missed what I meant when I wrote: “Organizers and authorities are canceling races, and therefore preventing the healthy marathoners from doing the right thing, while allowing tens of thousands of people of different—and not necessarily healthy—lifestyles to vent their emotions in some European football (soccer) stadiums.”
 “Therefore, naively or desperately canceling marathons not only can’t stop COVID-19 from spreading, while further aggravating the panic; but that’s also counterproductive, since the highly contagious and non-containable novel coronavirus is showing a strong link between chronic diseases—caused by unhealthy lifestyle—and the lethality of infected patients.”

 In other words, canceling marathons or half marathons, while permitting gatherings in football (soccer) stadiums, bars, restaurants and in all other public premises was a recipe for guaranteed disaster.